Therapy and Counselling in the East Riding of Yorkshire

 -

-Suffering following a challenging or traumatic experience or loss
+Suffering following a traumatic experience

 At a young age I developed a keen interest into the way our sense of self is formed.
 I explored this through drawing and painting, often creating portraits depicting a self troubled by both inner and external forces, or artworks that asked questions or made observations about human nature: how we come to be the way we are and do the things we do.
 Eventually, I decided that having these kinds of conversations with other people – and listening to their stories – was the right path for me, and so I chose to train as a psychotherapist.
 But psychotherapy is about more than listening to people's stories.
 It is also about helping them make sense of what troubles them, and repairing or recovering what can often feel broken, uncomfortable or missing inside and outside of themselves.